Boxer (armoured fighting vehicle): 2010s

 In July 2017 ARTEC awarded the then Rheinmetall MAN Military Vehicles (RMMV) a €21 million contract to upgrade 38 Bundeswehr Boxer command vehicles to A2 configuration with work scheduled for completion in mid-2020.
-At this time the Bundeswehr also had 124 Boxer APCs, 72 ambulances and twelve driver training vehicles to upgrade to A2 status.
+At this time the Bundeswehr also had 124 Boxer APCs, 72 ambulances and twelve driver training vehicles to upgrade to A2 status, with this work scheduled to conclude during 2024.

 In February 2018 it was announced that Slovenia had selected the Boxer as the basis for two new mechanised infantry battle groups.
 In November it was revealed that pricing issues had impacted the Slovenian procurement timeline and that a new proposal from industry was pending.
 According to the Slovenian MoD's initial release on the subject, funding had been allocated for the procurement of 48 vehicles in 2018-2020 for the first battle group, which was expected to become operational by 2022, followed by the second in 2025.
 The desired total was reported to be 112 Boxer (96 IFV, 16 mortar) plus a small number of driver training vehicles.
 It was reported mid-2019 that the planned Boxer procurement had been suspended, the MoD deciding to conduct research and draw up a new comprehensive tactical study relating to the formation of a medium infantry battalion group, this likely to affect the procurement of 8×8 wheeled armoured vehicles.
 The ministry will then re-examine options available and make a decision on how to build a medium infantry battalion group capability.